 "I was in higher education for 10 years, and I never had a female professor," she says.

 This cultural explanation shines light on a curious pattern across STEM disciplines.
 While men account for the majority of all STEM students, the gender gap is much smaller in fields outside of engineering and computer science.
-Nearly half of the students majoring in math, statistics, physics, chemistry, geology, and astronomy are women, as are approximately 60 percent of biology graduates.
+More than 40% of the students majoring in math and statistics are women, as are approximately 60% of graduates in biological and biomedical sciences.

 Succeeding in the Field